-In addition, future policy benefits payable include amounts of \$201 million at December 31, 2016 and \$205 million at December 31, 2015 which are subject to 100% coinsurance agreements as more fully described in Note 19.
+In addition, future policy benefits payable include amounts of \$199 million at December 31, 2017 and \$201 million at December 31, 2016 which are subject to 100% coinsurance agreements as more fully described in Note 19.

-In 2016, we recorded a net increase in benefits expense of \$439 million, including a net charge of \$505 million associated with our closed block of long-term care insurance policies discussed further below, partially offset by the release of reserves as individual commercial medical members transitioned to plans compliant with the Health Care Reform Law.
-In 2015, we recorded a net reduction in benefits expense of \$80 million associated with future policy benefits primarily due to the release of reserves as individual commercial medical members transitioned to plans compliant with the Health Care Reform Law.
-Benefits expense associated with future policy benefits payable was \$32 million in 2014.
-Amortization of deferred acquisition costs included in operating costs was \$67 million in 2016, \$63 million in 2015, and \$39 million in 2014.
-The higher amortization in 2015 and 2016 primarily reflects the effect of existing previously underwritten members transitioning to policies compliant with the Health Care Reform Law with us and other carriers.
+Benefit expense reflects a net reduction of \$22 million in 2017, a net increase of \$439 million in 2016 and a net reduction of \$80 million in 2015.
+All three years include the effect of the release of reserves as Individual Commercial medical members transitioned to plans compliant with the Health Care Reform Law.
+In addition, 2016 reflects the net change of \$505 million associated with our closed block of long-term care insurance policies discussed further below.
+Amortization of deferred acquisition costs included in operating costs was \$71 million in 2017, \$67 million in 2016, and \$63 million in 2015, which includes the effect of accelerating deferred acquisition amortization costs of existing previously underwritten members transitioning to policies compliant with the Health Care Reform Law with us and other carriers.

-Future policy benefits payable include \$2.2 billion at December 31, 2016 and \$1.5 billion at December 31, 2015 associated with a non-strategic closed block of long-term care insurance policies acquired in connection with the 2007 acquisition of KMG.
+Future policy benefits payable include \$2.3 billion at December 31, 2017 and \$2.2 billion at December 31, 2016 associated with a non-strategic closed block of long-term care insurance policies acquired in connection with the 2007 acquisition of KMG.
 Future policy benefits payable includes amounts charged to accumulated other comprehensive income for an additional liability that would exist on our closed-block of long-term care insurance policies if unrealized gains on the sale of the investments backing such products had been realized and the proceeds reinvested at then current yields.
-There was a \$77 million additional liability at December 31, 2016 and no additional liability at December 31, 2015.
+There was a \$168 million additional liability at December 31, 2017 and \$77 million additional liability at December 31, 2016.
 Amounts charged to accumulated other comprehensive income are net of applicable deferred taxes.